 Therefore, we could see Fury fight another (non-WBC Top 15) contender, but only if he immediately fights Wilder straight after.

-Alternatively, Fury vs Wilder III could happen in Macau, where coronavirus has only had a slight impact, or Saudi Arabia, where the bigger money of the pandemic lies.
+Alternatively, Fury vs Wilder III could happen in Macau, where coronavirus has only had a slight impact, or in Saudi Arabia, where the bigger money of the pandemic lies.

 We will see.
 But please don’t believe the prominent scaremongering reports on the fight as they are not valid.